futurefbi07/neighborhood-map-project/README.md

 ## Introduction

-This is the final project for the a [Udacity Front End Development Nanodegree](https://www.udacity.com/google-scholarships).
+This is the final project for the [Udacity Front End Development Nanodegree](https://www.udacity.com/google-scholarships).
 The task was to first build a single page application featuring a map, and the add functionality to the map including highlighted locations, third-party data about those locations and various ways to browse the content.

 ## How to Run the APP